Glad you approved of the book - and welcome to the pedants' club.

 Many thanks.
 Kerry Ash

 I am in love with you.
 Thank you.
 That is really all I can say.
-Excellent site.
+Excellent.

 Thank you.
 I am pleased you liked the site so much it moved you to such an emotional response. :)

-Brilliant and quite simple to follow and like the quiz at the end.
+Brilliant and quite simple to follow and like the quiz.

 Thank you for your kinds words.
 Glad to have been of help.